CarlaBuongiorno/The-Collector/testing.md

 Each page of the site was run through the [W3C Markup Validation Service](https://validator.w3.org/) by direct input and returned no errors.
 As the webpages are dynamically rendered with Jinja template, each scenario had to be validated by direct input by viewing and copying the source code for the page.

-The HTML validation screenshots for each page can be found in the folder _docs/html_validation_.
+The HTML validation screenshots for each page can be found in the folder: _docs/html_validation_.

 ### W3C CSS Validation Service: